-Brought to Poland by German citizens who lived in what is now called Poland, Golonka is simply a roasted pork knuckle.
+Brought to Poland by German citizens who lived in what is now called Poland, Golonka is simply a roasted pork knuckle but is considered to be one of the best meals to eat in Poland.
 The ham hock is the end of the pig’s leg, just above the ankle and below the meaty ham portion and is also quite popular here in Bavaria as well.
 Traditionally it is served with a side of potatoes or sauerkraut.
 In Poland, it is served with a small dish of mustard seeds and horseradish.

 I had never had one before in Germany and so I wanted to try it since it was on the menu, however, this particular one was quite fatty but I have since tried another one and it was much crispier.